Paranoid2droid/cv/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
-I am a graduate student of [Institute of Acoustics, Chinese Academy of Sciences](http://english.ioa.cas.cn/){:target="_blank"}, majoring in audio signal processing.
+I am a graduate student from [Institute of Acoustics, Chinese Academy of Sciences](http://english.ioa.cas.cn/){:target="_blank"}, majoring in audio signal processing.

-Besides the projects concerning on DSP implementation I am doing in work hours, I also have a mania for computer music and creative coding.
-I'm now starting up [my Github page](https://github.com/Paranoid2droid){:target="_blank"} from scratch to share my ChucK codes, MAX/MSP projects ,and other things I built.
+On top of the projects on DSP implementation that I did in work hours, I also have a mania for computer music and music technology.
+I'm now starting up [my Github page](https://github.com/Paranoid2droid){:target="_blank"} from scratch to share my ChucK codes, MAX/MSP projects, plug-ins and other things I built.

 I'm also a music maker and multi-instrument player.
 I've released a few EPs and albums.
-You may check them on [my SoundCloud page](https://soundcloud.com/paranoid2droid){:target="_blank"}.
+You may check them out on [my SoundCloud page](https://soundcloud.com/paranoid2droid){:target="_blank"}.

 One more thing, I am selected as an AMBASSADOR on [Kadenze](https://www.kadenze.com/){:target="_blank"}, which is an amazing place for learn and make all kinds of cool stuff.
 Meet me [there](https://www.kadenze.com/users/zhe-zhang){:target="_blank"}!